ohsu-qin/qiprofile/doc/source/development.rst

 Overview
 ********

-The application structure is adapted from the following examples:
+The application structure is initialized from the Yeoman_ ``angular`` generator and adapted from the following examples:

 * https://github.com/angular/angular-seed